“ALL THE RECORDS BURNED!”

 - The basics of starting research.

 - Tips for online and offline military research.
-Instructions for ordering the Official Military Personnel File and collateral records to reconstruct service history.
+Instructions for ordering and using the Official Military Personnel File and collateral records to reconstruct service history.

-- Tips on researching the service history of women who served in the Army and Air Corps.
+- Tips on researching the service history of women who served in the Navy, Coast Guard, and Marine Corps.

 - And, tips for placing the soldier into historical context using higher level records.

 Through dozens of examples, checklists, and document images, researchers are taught how to analyze the Official Military Personnel File, records created for the Missing, the Prisoners, and the Dead, and numerous other records which may help reconstruct the service history.
-This is the most important reference guide researchers need to begin researching and writing the story of their Army, Air Corps, and National Guard World War II soldier available today.
+This is the most important reference guide researchers need to begin researching and writing the story of their Navy, Coast Guard, Marine Corps, and Merchant Marine World War II sailor or Marine available today.

 “Jennifer Holik’s Stories From the World War II Battlefield is a remarkable achievement.
 The growing number of people dedicated to learning of an ancestor’s World War II military service cannot afford to miss it!
 It provides a clear and focused explanation of the sometimes baffling archival resources available to the public related to wartime service.
 I’ve been studying World War II for more than three decades, and I still learned plenty of new research techniques from Jennifer’s book.” — Joseph Balkoski, author of Omaha Beach and Beyond the Beachhead